mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 But how can you practice egolessness?

-Dōgen Zen Master says (in *Shōji*, “Life and Death”): if you really simply forget your body and mind, you should throw away yourself into the house of Buddha.
+Dōgen Zen Master says (in *Shōji*, “Life and Death”):

+> If you really, simply forget your body and mind, you should throw away yourself into the house of Buddha.

 That means, you should throw yourself away... to something.
 That *to something* is to your object.
 But this object is not merely an object, this is the house of the Buddha.